AriFordsham/GHCWiki/implementing-trees-that-grow/instances.md

 -  We are solving a compilation time problem for GHC stage1/stage2.
 The produced compiler has the same performance regardless of which derivation mechanism.

 - Ideally we would like to end up with `data` instances for an arbitrary `OverLit p`, which is an outcome for Plan A. i.e. Plan A will play nice with external index types,for GHC API users.

-### PLAN E

-Proceed as per Plan A, but move all the standalone deriving code to a new file, which will produce orphan instances.

-Inside this, use CPP to detect a modern enough compiler (GHC 8.2.1) to generate via Plan B, otherwise fall back to Plan A.

-Eventually improve the standalone deriving sufficiently that it is able to generate a single traversal, instead of the three.

-So for day-to-day work ghc devs can use GHC 8.2.1, and we confirm is still works with GHC 8.0.2 less frequently.